Singular Hodge theory for combinatorial geometries: The intersection cohomology of a matroid

-\begin{remark} Let $V$ be a finite-dimensional $\Q$-vector space equipped with a non-degenerate symmetric bilinear form and let $W\subset V$ be a subspace.
+\begin{remark} Let $V$ be a finite-dimensional $\Q$-vector space equipped with a non-degenerate symmetric bilinear form, and let $W\subseteq V$ be a subspace.
 Then the restriction of the form to $W$ is non-degenerate if and only if $V = W\oplus W^\perp$.
 In light of Remark \ref{remark_cd}, this implies that \end{remark}

-Let $R$ be a graded $\Q$-algebra that is generated in positive degree, and let $\mm\subseteq R$ denote the unique graded maximal ideal.
-For any graded $R$-module $\N$, the {\bf socle} of $\N$ is the graded submodule
+Let $R$ be a graded $\Q$-algebra with degree zero part equal to $\Q$, and let $\mm\subseteq R$ denote the unique graded maximal ideal.
+For any graded $R$-module $\N$, the {\bf socle} of $\N$ is defined to be the graded submodule

+Equivalently, it is the direct sum of all simple submodules of $\N$.
 The next conditions assert that the socles of the intersection cohomology modules defined in Section~\ref{sec:ihdefs} vanish in low degrees.
 As before, the symbol $d$ stands for the rank of the matroid $\M$.